mugbug/talks/flutter_and_dart/the_dart_side_of_clis/slides/full_presentation.md

 ## ***When ...***

-... we have one or more **script that is shared** between many projects and teams and we need to keep it always up to date for all of them
+... we have one or more **scripts that are shared** between many projects and teams and we need to keep it always up to date for all of them

 ---